appcelerator-developer-relations/appc-sample-handoff/README.md

 ### Sending for Handoff
 The two event listeners we added in the previous snippet are optional, but allow us to prepare our activity before it is handed off and handle stuff afterwards.

+> **NOTE:** There is a [known issue](https://jira.appcelerator.org/browse/TIMOB-19567) that sometimes the updates in `useractivitywillsave` don't make it to the other device in time.
+To workaround (also) update the activity where you set `needsSave:true`.

 You can find the related code starting at [line 100](app/controllers/needsSave.js#L100).
 You can change the activity's `title`, `userInfo` and `webpageURL` properties.